Szymon-Michalak/iOS-Resources/blog/WhatIsARawValueInAnEnum.md

 The hard-coded value you assign must be unique within the `enum’s` declaration.

-If our enumeration’s `rawValue` is an `Integer` or a `String`,Swift will automatically assign default values for us.
+If our enumeration’s `rawValue` is an `Integer` or a `String`, Swift will automatically assign default values for us.
 However, we’re still able to override the default values if need be.

-When it comes toIntegers, the implicit value foreach case is one more than the last.
-If no value is set for the first case, therawValuewillstart counting up from 0.
+When it comes to `Integers`, the implicit value for each case is one more than the last.
+If no value is set for the first case, the `rawValue` will start counting up from 0.

-Consider thisenumthat specifies the planets and their respective position from the Sun:
+Consider this `enum` that specifies the planets and their respective position from the Sun:
 ```swift
 enum Planet: Int {
     case mercury = 1 , venus, earth, mars, jupiter, saturn, uranus, neptune